-Parents who are involved especially in their children’s lives, especially in academic and achievement-related activities.
+Parents who are involved especially in their children’s academic and achievement-related activities.
 A textbook helicopter parent tends to remove obstacles that their children face in order to encourage them to succeed (Odenweller, Booth-Butterfield, & Weber, 2014).

 Having involved parents is generally a good thing, and, in fact, helicopter parenting has been associated with some positive parenting behaviors, such as frequent advice-giving and providing children with emotional support (Odenweller, Booth-Butterfield, & Weber, 2014).
 But constantly hovering can also come at a cost.

 In fact, despite some of the positives of helicopter parenting, it has also been associated with negative child outcomes, such as higher levels of anxiety and depression, lower ratings of psychological well-being (LeMoyne & Buchanan, 2011), as well as a lack of independence and ineffective coping skills (Odenweller, Booth-Butterfield, & Weber, 2014).

 The “authoritarian” parents she observed 60 years ago were a lot like the helicopter parents of today: They had very high standards for their children’s behavior and exerted a large amount of control, allowing children very little autonomy.
 In contrast, the “permissive” parents were warm, claimed very little control over their children’s behavior, and were relatively uninvolved with their children’s everyday activities.

 Finally, the “authoritative” parents occupied the sweet spot in the middle; they were supportive yet demanding.
 And perhaps most importantly, authoritative parents were flexible—they changed the rules as their children matured, which resulted in children who could also flexibly deal with the challenges they faced.

 Although Baumrind’s work isn’t new, its message still rings true: Autonomy helps children learn how to deal with challenges on their own.
 By denying children independence, parents deny them the ability to develop the flexibility to learn from their mistakes (LeMoyne & Buchanan, 2011).
 In fact, cognitive flexibility is one of the best predictors of academic achievement (e.g., Blair & Raver, 2014).

 And despite the good intentions of most over-involved parents, children of helicopter parents don’t necessarily perform well in school.
-In fact, helicopter parenting is associated with lower academic performance in children, more extrinsic or reward-based motivation, and avoidance goals for learning (Schiffrin & Liss, 2017).
+In fact, helicopter parenting is associated with lower academic performance in children, more extrinsic or reward-based motivation, and avoidance of goals for learning (Schiffrin & Liss, 2017).